-Suggested Next Step: Speak with a realtor about the best time to sell your home
+Suggested Next Step: Speak with a real estate professional about the best time to sell your home

 - Make sure your home is ready for a sale.
 You’ll want to get the best return when you sell your home .
 This means you want the interior – and the exterior – to look its best.
 Inside your home, try to remove any clutter or extra furnishings that might make your space look smaller or less functional than it is.
 Also, if there are any obvious repairs to your home, it’s best to make them before putting your home on the market.
 On the outside, make sure your landscaping is adding to the curb appeal of your home.

-Suggested Next Step: Speak with a realtor for tips on how to prepare your home
+Suggested Next Step: Speak with a real estate professional for tips on how to prepare your home

 - If possible, sell your current home before you buy.
 While this may not always be possible, selling your home first can remove the anxiety of having to do it according to a pre-determined (and often accelerated) schedule.
 Plus, if you’re not able to sell by your ideal date, you may get stuck carrying two mortgages, which can be very expensive.

-Suggested Next Step: Work out a buy and sell plan with your realtor
+Suggested Next Step: Work out a buy and sell plan with your real estate agent

 - Try to coordinate closing dates.
 If you sell first, you have a measure of control over when the closing date will be.
 It’s best to choose a long closing – i.e. 60 days or more – to give you time to find and purchase your next home.
 It can also be a good idea to arrange a closing date for your new home that’s a few days earlier, so you can make sure it’s ready to move into.
 While you will incur some additional costs to set up bridge financing, this practice can reduce stress and make sure your move happens smoothly.